hangga/CIH/README.md

 * Component : *Nice Grid*, silahkan download di websitenya pak Priyatna http://priyatna.org/nicegrid.php

 # Update
-I recently recoded this project with javascript.
-You can see it <a href="https://github.com/hangga/cih-js">here</a>.
+I recently recoded this project with JavaScript.
+You can see it <a href="https://github.com/hangga/cih-js">here 🚀</a> .